fschutt/gsr-jit/README.md

 - Interpreters such as Lua can incur significant overhead when calling across FFI boundaries (function lookup)

 GSR can compile a file in less then a millisecond, which is important if you want fast iteration.
-I tried using the official Rust compiler for this and using LLVM, but it doesn't work.
-LLVM expects you to
+I tried using the official Rust compiler for this and using LLVM, but it doesn't work, this can not output the asm directly, only compile to an ELF binary or similar.

 ## Syntax